History of vector calculation:

 For the multiplication of a vector by a scalar λ the distributive law holds.

-The addition of vectors is done in Cartesian coordinates componentwise.
+Vectors are added component by component in Cartesian coordinates.
 The vector addition is commutative and associative.

-Subtraction of vectors is carried out as by the addition of the components are subtracted.
+Subtraction of vectors is carried out as by the addition but the components will be subtracted.

-The dot product is defined as the product of the components and the sum of these products.
-The scalar product is not of the order-dependent (commutative).
-The scalar product name comes from the fact that the result is a scalar and not a vector.
+The scalar product is defined as the product of the components and the sum of these products.
+The scalar product is not dependent on the sequence (commutative).
+The name scalar product comes from the fact that the result is a scalar and not a vector.

 For the scalar product of the distributive law apply